aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 4. [Advanced SwiftUI Animations — Part 4: TimelineView](https://swiftui-lab.com/swiftui-animations-part4/)
 5. [Advanced SwiftUI Animations – Part 5: Canvas](https://swiftui-lab.com/swiftui-animations-part5/)

 Wondering how I made the “shake” animation that’s used when a timer ends?
-Check out [SwiftUI: Shake Animation](https://www.objc.io/blog/2019/10/01/swiftui-shake-animation/) by objc.io.
+Check out [SwiftUI: Shake Animation](https://www.objc.io/blog/2019/10/01/swiftui-shake-animation/) from the objc.io blog.

-Learn more about [Transactions in SwiftUI](https://swiftwithmajid.com/2020/10/07/transactions-in-swiftui/) from Swift with Majid.
+Still confused by `Transaction`?
+Check out [Transactions in SwiftUI](https://swiftwithmajid.com/2020/10/07/transactions-in-swiftui/) by Majid Jabrayilov.

-If my tips have been helpful, please check out **[Time’s Up!
+If you have any questions/comments/corrections, feel free to reach out to [@aoverholtzer on Twitter](https://twitter.com/aoverholtzer).
+And if this article has been helpful, please check out **[Time’s Up!
 Timer](https://overdesigned.net/timesup/)**.
-And if you have any questions/comments/corrections, feel free to reach out to [@aoverholtzer on Twitter](https://twitter.com/aoverholtzer).
 Thanks for reading!